Artificial intelligence in healthcare: USA

 In 2015, the Office for Civil Rights (OCR) issued rules and regulations to protect the privacy of individuals' health information, requiring healthcare providers to follow certain privacy rules when using AI, to keep a record of how they use AI and to ensure that their AI systems are secure.

 In May 2016, the White House announced its plan to host a series of workshops and formation of the National Science and Technology Council (NSTC) Subcommittee on Machine Learning and Artificial Intelligence.
 In October 2016, the group published The National Artificial Intelligence Research and Development Strategic Plan, outlining its proposed priorities for Federally-funded AI research and development (within government and academia).
 The report notes a strategic R&D plan for the subfield of health information technology was in development stages.

+Regulatory agencies have developed frameworks for machine-learning-enabled medical devices that may undergo post-market modification.
+The U.S. Food and Drug Administration (FDA), Health Canada, and the United Kingdom's Medicines and Healthcare products Regulatory Agency have published guidance on Predetermined Change Control Plans (PCCPs) with the purpose of establishing procedures to validate and monitor planned modifications to machine learning devices after deployment.

 In January 2021, the US FDA published a new Action Plan, entitled Artificial Intelligence (AI) /Machine Learning (ML)-Based Software as a Medical Device (SaMD) Action Plan.
-It layed out the FDA's future plans for regulation of medical devices that would include artificial intelligence in their software with five main actions: 1.
+It laid out the FDA's future plans for regulation of medical devices that would include artificial intelligence in their software with five main actions: 1.
 Tailored Regulatory Framework for Ai/M:-based SaMD, 2.
 Good Machine Learning Practice (GMLP), 3.
 Patient-Centered Approach Incorporating Transparency to Users, 4.
 Regulatory Science Methods Related to Algorithm Bias & Robustness, and 5.
 Real-World Performance(RWP).
 This plan was in direct response to stakeholders' feedback on a 2019 discussion paper also published by the FDA.